apache/predictionio/docs/manual/install/install-sourcecode.md

 You will need to at least add a minimal configuration to HBase to start it in standalone mode.
 Details can be found [here](http://hbase.apache.org/book/quickstart.html).
 Here, we are showing a sample minimal configuration.

+> For production deployment, run a fully distributed HBase configuration.

 Edit `conf/hbase-site.xml` and put the following in.
 You may replace `/home/abc` with your own home directory.

 ```
 <configuration>